mimoo/UnencryptedWarnings/README.md

-# UnencryptedWarnings
+#Unencrypted Warnings
-displays an alert when visiting non-https webpages
+display a warning if browsing non-https webpages